Rosario Brucato

 Rosario Brucato (born November 23, 1983 in Nicosia, Sicily, Italy) is an Italian independent filmmaker, screenwriter, film editor, and producer, best known for his short films The Different Being (2017) and The Vanishing Hitchhiker (2020).
-His work, which explores themes such as discrimination, social exclusion, and the supernatural, has garnered international recognition through multiple awards and screenings at prominent film festivals.
+His films have received awards and have been screened at international film festivals.

 Career

 In 2017, Brucato wrote, directed, edited, and produced The Different Being, a short film blending elements of horror and psychological suspense.
 In October that year, the film won an award at a film festival in Los Angeles.
 The story follows a young man with a physical deformity who, marginalized by society, finds solace only in his psychiatrist and his mother, highlighting themes of discrimination and social exclusion.
 The film won several awards at international festivals and was distributed on Amazon Prime Video.

 In 2020, Brucato released The Vanishing Hitchhiker, a short horror film inspired by the classic urban legend.
 The film seamlessly blends supernatural and psychological elements, earning praise for its direction, editing, and performances, as well as its atmosphere and suspense.
 It has won several awards in the horror genre and was distributed by Cineverse.

 In addition to his directorial work, Brucato is the founder of R.B.
 Cinema, an independent production company that produces and promotes his films.
 His films have been screened internationally.

-Brucato is currently working on his third short film, The Evil Brooch (2025), which delves into themes of demonic possession.
-The film, shot at Villa Malvolti in Venice, presents a unique take on the exorcism ritual, incorporating the use of a sacred object and exploring the balance between faith and the struggle against darkness.
+In 2025, Brucato completed the supernatural horror short film The Evil Brooch, filmed at Villa Malvolti in Venice.
+The film was named a finalist at the 2026 Bare Bones International Film & Music Festival and a semifinalist at the 2026 Flickers' Rhode Island International Film Festival.
+The film's color grading was handled by Walter Volpatto.